shogowada/scala-json-rpc/README.md

 |---|---|---|---|
 |scala-json-rpc|```"io.github.shogowada" %%% "scala-json-rpc" % "0.1.0"```|2.11, 2.12|0.6|

-**It is still in early development** and does not fully support JSON-RPC spec.
+It should already serve you well as RMI library, but it is still in early development and does not fully support JSON-RPC spec yet.
 Here are list of known features that's not supported yet.

 - Custom method name
 - Named parameter